underthehai/tp/docs/UserGuide.md

 `n/NAME` | Name of the accommodation.
 `l/LOCATION` | Location/ Address of the accommodation.
 `c/cost` | Cost of the accommodation, if any.
-`sd/START_DATE` | Start date of accommodation in the format of DD-MM-YYYY `ed/END_DATE` | End date of accommodation in the format of DD-MM-YYYY
+`sd/START_DATE` | Start date of accommodation in the format of YYYY-MM-DD `ed/END_DATE` | End date of accommodation in the format of YYYY-MM-DD

 #### Friend Tag
 Name of Tag | Description